gazpitchy92/ip-blocklist/readme.md

 This repository contains curated IP blocklists designed to help block known malicious actors while minimizing disruption to normal internet use.

-The goal is to block harmful traffic without interfering with privacy tools such as VPNs and Tor, or with legitimate remote access.
+The goal is to block harmful traffic without interfering with privacy tools such as VPNs and Tor.
 The blocklists also incorporate IPs detected by a local IPS and honeypot setup.

 Lists are regularly updated, aiming to be simple, reliable, and avoid overblocking.
-They are intended for use with firewalls, routers, or any system that supports plain IP list blocking.

 The IP addresses are split into [lists](https://github.com/gazpitchy92/ip-blocklist/tree/main/list) and [ranges](https://github.com/gazpitchy92/ip-blocklist/tree/main/range) for easy use.